If you’re a subcontractor requesting payment from Papaya, we will need a proper invoice for our records.

 - A full-fledged accounting application, like Wave Accounting (free) or Freshbooks (popular, with free trial).
 This option might be good for you if you need bookkeeping/accounting, too.

-- Or a simple template for Microsoft Word or Excel or for Google Sheets or Docs
+- Or you can simply set up a template for Microsoft Word or Excel or for Google Sheets or Docs

 Please include the following information on the invoice: